 The rebel leader, Li Zicheng, denied the Emperor a proper burial.
 He simply ordered that the bodies of the Emperor and Empress be interred without any ceremony in the existing tomb of the Emperor’s beloved concubine Tian.

 The two lovers have by now shared their final romantic resting place for well over 360 years in Siling, today's name of the tomb.

 Empress Zhou, the principal consort, was an ill-tempered and frail woman who gave the Emperor few happy hours.

 Lonely, he instead sought the company of Honored Consort Tian, a southern beauty who was skilled in music and poetry.

-Tian bore the emperor two sons and the emperor particularly adored the younger.
-But he died already four years old in 1640.
-This crushed the heart and spirit of his mother and she died soon after leaving a devastated emperor.
+Tian bore the Emperor two sons and the Emperor particularly adored the younger.
+But the latter died already -just four years old in 1640.
+This crushed the heart and spirit of mother Tian and she died soon after leaving a devastated Emperor.

 Siling is rarely visited but is also rather hard to locate.
 Whereas the tombs of all other Ming emperors fan out neatly north of The Sacred Way, Siling lies far to the west amidst the concubine tombs and at the southern foot of Mount Luma ("Hill of Deer and Horse").

 Unsurprisingly, it is a very small tomb, less than 200 meters long and nearly 40 meters wide covering merely a little more than 6,500 square meters.

 The tomb site is dilapidated and only partly restored.
 The sections in best shape are the vermilion colored east and west outer walls and the gray brick circular wall around the tomb mound.

 Siling was built by the subsequent Qing dynasty.
 The Qing was Manchu people from China’s northeast and not natural successors to the throne at the fall of the Han Chinese Ming.